Spiritualist Mediums Training

 UK Spiritualist Mediums are some of the best in the world.
 People eager to become television mediums often do not appreciate that exponents have worked for many years as Spiritualist Mediums before working in the media.

-As part of a Spiritualist service the medium is required to give a twenty-minute talk.
+As part of a Spiritualist service, spiritualist mediums are required to give a twenty-minute talk.
 Sometimes I have a very clear idea of something I would like to talk about but discover that as soon as I open my mouth I deliver a completely different address.
 I stay in control of myself and would be able to block this if I wanted.

-This next experiment can be introduced when the fledgling mediums are close to being ready to work in the real world.
-It will prove useful should they need to give an inspired address in a Spiritualist church and it helps them to trust the material being given to them from the spirit.
+This next experiment can be introduced when the fledgling mediums are close to being ready to work in the real world as sp[iritualist mediums.
+It will prove useful should they need to give an inspired address in a Spiritualist church.
+This helps them to trust the material being given to them from the spirit.

 It is best not to choose as a theme something the speaker is very enthusiastic about, as he or she will enthuse from his or her own mind and not open to the spirit.
 For example, if the theme is to talk about angels and the speaker had already read a lot about this and formed preconceptions, then this is likely to get in the way of the flow of ideas given by the spirit.

 Sometime before the next session, the selected speaker spends time thinking about the theme of the address.
-He or she can make notes but these should not be read out or used during the address.
-However, with the theme in mind, I suggest that the speaker have a very simple note prepared that outlines the beginning, middle, and end of the talk.
+He or she makes notes but these should not be read out or used during the address.
+However, with the theme in mind, I suggest that the speaker has a very simple note prepared that outlines the beginning, middle, and end of the talk.

 I used to be terrified to give an address to an audience but now have no worries about what I say.
 I know that the spirit world will always be there to help me with the words.

 How to become a psychic or medium: